 During the early 1950s, he engaged in highly competitive rivalries and recorded victories over celebrated middleweight champions Kid Gavilan, Carmen Basilio, and Joey Giardello.

 The two-division world champion compiled a glittering 72(50)-2-4 record yet does not appear very high on most all-time rankings.
+That has changed recently with the outstanding Book Chris Smith wrote about Jofre’s career and life.

-At the same time, his quality of competition can be legitimately criticized.
 He lost twice to Fighting Harada, the biggest name on his resume.
 However, if you watch the film about this fighter, you will see how great he really was.

 When boxing critics list Roberto Duran as the greatest lightweight in history, part of their judgment is based upon the work he did against, 58(33)-5(3).